-ssh firstname.lastname@example.org xyz1234 is your XSEDE username (your MavID).
-On Windows, you must install a secure shell client (see User Guides - Unix).
-Then, from XSEDE, you can login to Comet:
+ssh email@example.com xyz1234 is your XSEDE username (your MavID).
+On older Windows, you must install a secure shell client, such as PuTTY.
+After you use your XSEDE password, it will ask for a passcode:

-gsissh cometYou can see your username at the command prompt.
+gsissh cometYou can see your Comet username at the command prompt.
+This may not be your NetID.
 Now that you know your username, next time you may login on Comet directly:

 The purpose of the login node is for submitting jobs, downloading data, editing programs, etc. You cannot compile Java programs on a login node.
 The compute nodes, on the other hand, are the computers that do the heavy duty work of running your programs.
 However, you do not directly interact with compute nodes.
 You ask for the scheduler to allocate compute nodes to run your application program using SLURM (the Simple Linux Utility for Resource Management), and then SLURM will find available compute nodes and run your application program on them.
 The files you see on the login node are shared among all nodes in the cluster.
 Use this login machine only for general tasks, such as editing source programs and submitting jobs to the cluster.
 You may use nano or emacs to edit your source programs.
 For compiling and running code use the SLURM sbatch command (to be explained), which submits a job to the cluster.